scalalandio/chimney/docs/docs/supported-transformations.md

     // "str"
     ```

-### Into a case class
+### Into a case object

-When the target is a `case class`, the transformation can always be provided:
+When the target is a `case object`, the transformation can always be provided:

 !!! example